 What is ransomware?

+Ransomware is a malicious type of program that locks your computer, tablet, or smartphone — or encrypts your files and then demands ransom for their safe return.
+There are essentially two types of ransomware.
+The first type is cryptors, which encrypt files so to make them inaccessible.
+Decrypting the files requires the key used to encrypt them — that’s what the ransom pays for.
 The other type is called blockers; they simply block a computer or other device, rendering it inoperable.
 Blockers actually represent a better-case scenario than cryptors; victims stand a better chance of restoring blocked access than encrypted files.

 How much is the usual ransom?

 There really is no “usual.”
 However $300 that’s the average ransom extortionists ask their victims to pay to restore access to encrypted files or locked computers.
 But some ransomware programs ask for as little as $30.
 Some demand tens of thousands of dollars.
 Enterprises and other big organizations, which usually get infected through spear phishing, are more likely to receive higher ransom demands.
+However, you should keep in mind that paying the ransom doesn’t ensure the safe and reliable return of files.

 Can I decrypt the encrypted files without paying ransom?

+Sometimes.
+The majority of ransomware programs use resilient crypto algorithms, which means that without an encryption key, decrypting them could take years.
 Sometimes the criminals behind ransomware attacks make mistakes, enabling law enforcement to seize attack servers containing encryption keys.
 When that happens, the good guys are able to develop a decryptor.

 How is ransom paid?

 Usually, ransom is requested in cryptocurrency, namely bitcoins.
 This electronic currency cannot be forged.
 The history of transactions is available to anyone, but the owner of the wallet can’t easily be tracked.
 That’s why cybercriminals prefer bitcoins: They improve the odds of not getting caught.
+Some types of ransomware use anonymous online wallets or even mobile payments.
+The most surprising method we have seen to date was $50 iTunes cards.

 How does ransomware end up on my computer?

+The most common vector is e-mail.
+Ransomware may pose as a useful or important attachment (an urgent invoice, an interesting article, a free app).
+Once you open the attachment, your PC is infected.
 Ransomware can infiltrate your system while you’re just surfing the Internet, however.
 To gain control over your system, extortionists use OS, browser, or app vulnerabilities.
-That’s why it’s crucial you keep your software and operating system up to date (by the way, you can delegate this task to Kaspersky Internet Security or Kaspersky Total Security, whose latest versions automate the process).
+That’s why it’s crucial you keep your software and operating system up to date (by the way, you can delegate this task to Kaspersky Premium, whose latest versions automate the process).
+Some ransomware programs can self-propagate through local networks.
+If such a Trojan infects one machine or device in your home or enterprise network, other endpoints will also eventually get infected.
+But that is a rare case.
+Of course, there are more predictable infection scenarios.
+You download a torrent, then you install a plugin…and away we go.

 What kind of files are the most dangerous?